latetedemelon/Healthkit-influxdb-grafana/README.md

 - Tested on Python 3.10.
 - An iOS device with the app linked above.
 - An InfluxDB V2 instance.
-See `example_make_influxdb.sh` for example script to set up.

 ## Installation